trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

   ``PROJECT_NAME``

-    The name of the TriBTS Project.
+    The name of the TriBITS Project.
 This exists to support, among other things, the ability for subordinate units (Repositories and Packages) to determine the Project in which is participating.
 This is typically read from a ``SET()`` statement in the project's